Consumer, business spending support U.S. third-quarter growth

 The rate hike was a vote of confidence in the economy, which has been buffeted by slower global demand, a strong dollar and spending cuts in the energy sector.

-The National Association of Realtors said existing home sales tumbled to an annual rate of 4.76 million units, the lowest level since April 2014.
-The drop is in stark contrast to robust housing starts, new home sales and bullish homebuilder sentiment.

-"Demand didn't change, the processing rules did," said Sal Guatieri, a senior economist at BMO Capital Markets in Toronto.
-"Look for a big-time rebound in December, as housing market fundamentals remain constructive, including falling joblessness, still-low mortgage rates, easing loan standards and plenty of pent-up demand from millennials."U.S. stocks were trading higher, also bolstered by crude oil prices, which eased off multi-year lows.
-U.S. Treasury debt prices fell and the dollar weakened against a basket of currencies.
+U.S. Treasuries extended losses after the data, sending yields to session highs.
+The dollar rose against a basket of currencies.

-When measured from the income side, the economy grew at a 2.7 percent pace, not the 3.1 percent rate reported last month, to account for a modest downward revision to corporate profits.
+When measured from the income side, the economy grew at a 2.7 percent pace, not the 3.1 percent rate reported last month, to account for downward revisions to corporate profits.

 Businesses accumulated $85.5 billion worth of inventory in the third quarter, instead of the $90.2 billion reported in November.
 That meant the change in inventories sliced off 0.71 percentage point from third-quarter GDP growth, instead of the 0.59 percentage point the government estimated last month.